alberto-jj/compressed_spectral_array/README.md

 # compressed_spectral_array

 We use compressed spectral array (CSA) as a representation of the resting-state electroencephalogram (rs-EEG) data.
 Thus, CSA shows super-imposing linear plots of successive epochs of time on each other.
-The latter generates a 3-dimensional ‘hill and valley’ display of the power density in a single channel.
+The latter generates a 3-dimensional ‘hills and valleys’ display of the power density in a single channel.
 Of note, as successive epochs are added to the display, information can become hidden behind ‘hills’ of increased power at particular frequencies [1].

 In order to overcome the above limitation, an ```alpha=0.5``` transparency parameter is available, as well as a  ```t = np.sqrt(abs(delta))/1.5``` tuning parameter to control the height of the peaks.